Dev-hwang/flutter_foreground_task/README.md

     // This utility requires the "android.permission.SCHEDULE_EXACT_ALARM" permission.
     // Using this permission may make app distribution difficult due to Google policy. if (!await FlutterForegroundTask.canScheduleExactAlarms) {
-      await FlutterForegroundTask.openAlarmsAndRemindersSettings();
+      // When you call this function, will be gone to the settings page.
+      // So you need to explain to the user why set it. await FlutterForegroundTask.openAlarmsAndRemindersSettings();
     }
   }